jborichevskiy/up-and-to-the-right/content/posts/patch-notes-v12.md

 When I do write about them, it's typically under a pseudonym.
 I’m much more open in private conversations online or around friends, coworkers, at meetups, and even on random walks with strangers.
 It’s specifically publishing things to the global record that I am careful about.
 I have two distinct fears:

- - **people I love today being hurt** by information I share intentionally such as my family, relatives, and friends.
-I've realized this one is unavoidable.
+ - **people I love today being hurt** by information I share intentionally, such as my family, relatives, and friends.
+I've realized this one is unavoidable but I'm going to strive to be as graceful and considerate as possible about the whole process.

  - **people love in the future being hurt** by information I created yesterday by limiting my employment opportunities because of things I've said.
-This one is inevitable as well.
+This one seems inevitable as well.

 **what do I really want to write about?**